Service Employees International Union: Organizing and political activities

 In June 2004, SEIU launched a non-union-member affiliate group called Purple Ocean as a mechanism to mobilize non-SEIU members in support of the union's agenda.
 Purple Ocean members do not have voting rights within the SEIU.

 In November 2009, the SEIU and the National Union of Healthcare Workers (NUHW) competed for the right to represent 10,000 home health-care workers in Fresno, California.
 After the SEIU won the right to represent the workers, the NUHW charged the SEIU with changing ballots and threatening to report a worker to immigration officials.
 The NUHW asked that the election be invalidated and a new one ordered due to what it said was evidence of intimidation.

 In 2012, SEIU, the American Federation of Teachers and AFSCME agreed on a politics-only alliance for the 2012 national election campaign.
 In 2016, AFSCME and SEIU announced an extension of that agreement, leading to speculation about a possible future merger.

+In January 2015, the SEIU endorsed Hillary Clinton as the Democratic Party's nominee for the US Presidency, despite her opposition to the union's flagship "Fight for $15" campaign.

 In July 2020, three SEIU members, Felix Thomson, Julia Wallace, and Mark Ostapiak, published an article in the media and organizing forum Labor Notes describing their participation in a campaign to disaffiliate police unions from the SEIU.

 The Service Employees International Union challenged California's Proposition 22.
 The proposition was initially overturned in the lower courts before the decision was reversed in the Court of Appeal.

+On November 15, 2023, President Joe Biden nominated Nicole Berner, the general counsel of the SEIU, to the United States Court of Appeals for the Fourth Circuit.